-We found that clickable elements such as switch buttons do not meet the required contrast ratio.
+We found that clickable elements such as switch buttons and sliders do not meet the required contrast ratio.
 Interactive components must have a contrast ratio of at least 3:1 between the object and its background.
-When the switch is in the "Off" position, the contrast drops below 2:1, see image below, making it difficult to see for many users.
+When the switch is in the "Off" position, the contrast drops to 1.2:1, see image below, making it difficult to see for many users.